dentarg/auth0-blog/_posts/2017-06-20-authenticating-android-apps-developed-with-kotlin.markdown

 git clone https://github.com/auth0-blog/kotlin-app.git
 ```

-After that we are going to open it on Android Studio through the *Open an existing Android Studio project* option:
+After that we are going to open it in Android Studio through the *Open an existing Android Studio project* option:

 ![Open an existing Android Studio project](https://cdn.auth0.com/blog/kotlin-android/open-project.png)

-If it is the first time that you are using Android Studio, you will also need to install an Android emulator or integrate your own Android device with the IDE.
+If this is the first time that you are using Android Studio, you will also need to install an Android emulator or integrate your own Android device with the IDE.
 I had no trouble installing a new Android emulator locally through the IDE.
 But, for whatever reason, if you find yourself stuck, you can [check this resource to see if it helps](https://developer.android.com/training/basics/firstapp/running-app.html).

 To guarantee that everything is working as expected, let's start the application as it is.
 This can be done through the *Run app* button (a green play button on the top of the IDE) which will launch the app on the chosen emulator (or on your own device) with a *Hello World!* message.